Why a No-Fault Attendance Policy May Cause Problems for Your HR Consulting Strategy

 What Is a No-Fault Attendance Policy?

-Why Do Employers Use This Policy?
+Why Do Businesses Use Them?

 When “Fair” Doesn’t Feel Fair